aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

   </source-code>
 </code-listing>

-In case you use Webpack, you can replace the `aurelia-boostrapper-webpack` package with the `./src/main` entry file in the `aurelia-boostrapper` bundle defined inside of `webpack.config.js`, and call the boostrapper manually:
+In case you use Webpack, you can replace the `aurelia-bootstrapper-webpack` package with the `./src/main` entry file in the `aurelia-bootstrapper` bundle defined inside of `webpack.config.js`, and call the bootstrapper manually:

 <code-listing heading="Manual Bootstrapping with Webpack">